djale1k/Dzalevski/README.md

 🌱 Beyond my professional endeavors, I am an avid open-source contributor and passionate about exploring the latest tools and technologies.
 I enjoy programming in Go and working on my personal projects to continually expand my skill set.
 In my free time, I indulge in competitive gaming, fueling my competitive spirit and enhancing my problem-solving abilities.

- 🔭 Currently, I am a key member of the Market Intelligence Studio team at [Glassnode](https://glassnode.com), where I play a crucial role in building robust APIs and services to power seamless user experiences.
+ 🔭 As a Senior Software Engineer on the Glassnode Studio team, I lead the design and development of user-facing applications by creating robust APIs and services.
+Recently, I spearheaded the design and implementation of a new permissions system, reworking the payments infrastructure, and enhancing the granularity of product offerings to end users.

 Responsibilities:

 - Develop and design APIs and services that power user-facing applications
 - Collaborate with cross-functional teams to ensure seamless integration of front-end and back-end systems
 - Payment/Subscription and Authorization/Authentication systems